spacedog-io/spacedog-server/doc/user-guide/authenticate-users.md

----
-layout: doc
-title: Authenticate users
-rank: 4
----

-#### Create a new user
+### Create user credentials

-If your application has a sign up form to allow users to create an account, your app can create users by sending `POST /1/user` with a user sign up JSON:
+If your application has a sign up form to allow users to create an account, your app can create credentials by sending `POST /1/credentials` with a new credentials request JSON:

 ```json
 {